CaraGim/caragim.github.io/_posts/2019-03-14-using-functions.md

 layout: post
 title: Using Functions
 date: 2019-03-14
-excerpt: "In this task, change the Reading and Writing (Hello User) program to use functions to prompt and read in values."
+excerpt: "Change the Reading and Writing (Hello User) program to use functions to prompt and read in values."
 tags: [code, function]
 comments: true
 ---